daniel071/onlinepls/readme.md

 - `Command raised an exception: Forbidden: 403 Forbidden (error code: 50013): Missing Permissions` If you got this error, make sure the bot has corrent permissions (it needs embed, send and recieve perms)
 - Java cannot find server jar: Make sure that your start script is using an absolute path (e.g. `/home/daniel/Minecraft/start.sh`) instead of a relative path (e.g. `./start.sh`)
 -  `gnome-terminal: Unable to init server: Could not connect: Connection refused` Make sure you ran the systemd service as your user (--user)
+- `The unit file, source configuration file or drop-ins of onlinepls.service changed on disk.` Run `systemctl --user daemon-reload`